The impact of defects on excitations in two-dimensional bipartite uniaxial antiferromagnet insulators: Conclusions

 \section{Conclusions}

 In conclusion, here we report that the magnetic order in two-dimensional AFM lattice structure is very sensitive to magnonic scattering off defects.
 While the absent magnetic order in the isotropic AFM lattice can be restored through an easy-axis anisotropy, scattering off local attractive impurities tends to generate localized levels in the gap below the magnon band.
-By considering randomly distributed scattering defects throughout the lattice, we find that even small defect concentrations lead to that the gap closes and, hence, destroy the AFM order.
+By considering randomly distributed scattering defects throughout the lattice, we find that even small defect concentrations lead to the gap closing and, hence, destroy the AFM order.
 Moreover, in presence of scattering defects, the magnon excitations acquire an overall reduced relaxation time suggesting that also the stability of the magnons is reduced.
-This observation indicates, in turn, that for a viable information transfer using magnons in two-dimensional AFM, one should consider materials with very few defects and impurities in order to sustain reliable signals.

-Experiments which address issues concerning the magnetic order and magon life time in two-dimensional AFM would case more light on the questions addressed in this article.
+This observation indicates, in turn, that for a viable information transfer using magnons in two-dimensional AFM, one should consider materials with very few defects and impurities to sustain reliable signals.
+Experiments addressing the issues of the magnetic order, magon lifetime, and in general magnonics in two-dimensional AFMs would cast more light on the questions raised in this article.